Polk farmers seek to find success with saffron

 Right now. visitors to the Ridge Ferry farmers market on Wednesday and Saturday mornings will have to settle for Chewy’s Backyard Farm crooked neck squash, green zucchini, tomatoes, okra, cucumbers, hot peppers, purple bell peppers and other produce.
 They also have a hydroponic system set up that allows them to grow and sell lettuce.

-As of this Saturday, the couple is for the first time, accepting SNAP/EBT cards.
+As of Saturday, the couple is accepting SNAP/EBT cards for the first time.
 The Supplemental Nutrition Assistance Program is a federally-funded program that provides monthly benefits to low-income households to help pay for the cost of food.
-It provides benefits to almost 20% of the residents of Floyd County.

 “No family should choose between eating food with an unknown origin and eating quality food, locally grown,” Katie said.